gaelforget/MITgcm.jl/docs/src/functionalities_interface.md

-# ClimateModels Interface
+# Interface to MITgcm

-The [ClimateModels.jl](https://github.com/gaelforget/ClimateModels.jl/#readme)'s interface is implemented in this pacakge.
+The [ClimateModels.jl](https://github.com/gaelforget/ClimateModels.jl/#readme)'s interface is implemented in `MITgcm.jl`.
 This allows you to easily create model simulations using `MITgcm` conveniently from `Julia`.

 ```@example 1
 using MITgcm